 Payment Card Data: name, card number, CVC, expiry date, donation amount, gift aid amount

 Publication Data: your photos or video images, background and health information (if applicable).

 We obtain personal information from you when you contact us to find out more about us, to ask or tell us about fundraising initiatives, seek funding for your charity or charitable projects or send a comment or complaint.
 We also obtain personal information from you when you make a donation by text, phone, or online through our website, and when you feature in our promotional materials.

 We also receive personal information relating to you from other sources if you have given them permission to share your information with us.
 For example, we receive information from various Charity Fundraising Platforms (for example JustGiving, Virgin Money Giving, Facebook, EverydayHero) and Event Partners (for example Kiltwalk) when you open a fundraising page to donate to STV Appeal, or select STV Appeal as your charity of choice and where you have given them permission to share your information with us.

-Where you are a business to business contact we will receive your details from other businesses and charities in contact with STV Appeal.
-We also obtain business contact details from MINT (a third party database which provides company information) where you have agreed (or not objected where applicable) that it can be shared with us.
-We may obtain contact details from your business website on the internet and from other public sources such as Companies House from time to time.
+Where you are a business contact, we receive your details directly from you and from other businesses and charities who are engaged with STV Appeal.
+We also obtain business contact details from MINT (a third party database which provides company information) where you have agreed (or not objected) that it can be shared with us.
+And, we obtain contact details from your business website on the internet and from other public sources such as Companies House from time to time.

 3. Our processing purposes